EduardoEscobarCaraballo/TEST/README.md

 For the creation of this project I used Ruby on Rails, an open-source software used to build Rest API.
 The web server was built using XAMPP, MySQL and phpMyAdmin.

+The project is able to register vehicles, collect their locations in real time and delete the vehicles when it will stop emitting location updates.

 ## Installation

 ```console